Keywords

 | Regression R2 | 0.26 |

-Taken together, these results indicate that the multifractal spectrum width is a meaningful and quantitatively interpretable descriptor of system performance: increases in reliably anticipate degradation in consensus latency and, to a lesser degree, increased incidence of failed rounds.
-This outcome supports the paper’s central hypothesis linking microstructural network stochasticity to macroscopic consensus dynamics via multifractal measures.
+Taken together, these results suggest that the multifractal spectrum width Δα is a valuable and quantitatively interpretable descriptor of system performance: increases in Δα are a reliable predictor of the system’s degradation as measured by consensus latency, and of significantly increasing order, of the increased incidence of the failed rounds.
+This result agrees with the main hypothesis introduced in this paper about the relationship between microstructural network stochasticity and the consensus dynamics at the macroscopic level through multifractal indices.

 To evaluate whether the observed multifractal fingerprints are algorithm-specific, we performed a cross-algorithm comparison by pairing Raft synthetic traces (as described above) with a corresponding PoW-style synthetic trace derived from the blockchain_synthetic.csv file (block propagation mean times and inter-block arrival series).
-For the PoW analogue we treated inter-block intervals and propagation_mean_ms as primary series and applied identical MF-DFA settings (polynomial detrend , scales , .
+For the PoW analogue we treated inter-block intervals ΔT b and propagation_mean_ms as primary series and applied identical MF-DFA settings (polynomial detrend m = 2, scales s ∈ [16,4096], q ∈ [−5,+5]).
 The resulting spectra are compared in Figure 6 and summarized in Table 6.

 | Algorithm | Series analyzed | Spectral skew | ||